kentcdodds/testing-node-apps/README.md

 # Testing Node.js Apps

 👋 hi there!
 My name is [Kent C. Dodds](https://kentcdodds.com)!
-This is a workshop repo to teach you the fundamentals of ReactJS!
+This is a workshop repo to teach you how to test your Node.js Apps!

 [![Build Status][build-badge]][build]
 [![AppVeyor Build Status][win-build-badge]][win-build]